Donald Trump: Social media

+From 2009 until he was banned in January 2021, Trump posted on Twitter more than 57,000 times.
 After years of criticism for allowing Trump to post misinformation and falsehoods, Twitter began to tag some of his tweets with fact-checks in May 2020.
-In response, he said social media platforms "totally silence" conservatives and he would "strongly regulate, or close them down".
-After the January 6 attack, he was banned from Facebook, Instagram, Twitter, and other platforms.
+He was banned from Facebook, Instagram, Twitter, and other platforms after the January 6 attack.
 The loss of his social media presence diminished his ability to shape events and correlated with a dramatic decrease in the volume of misinformation on Twitter.
-In February 2022, he launched social media platform Truth Social where he attracted a fraction of his Twitter following.
-Elon Musk, after acquiring Twitter, reinstated his Twitter account in November 2022.
+In February 2022, he launched social media platform Truth Social, where he attracted a fraction of his Twitter following.
+Twitter reinstated his account in November 2022.
 The two-year ban at Meta Platforms lapsed in January 2023, allowing him to return to Facebook and Instagram.